FDCPA: The Federal Law That Protects Debt Collection Defendants

 4. Misrepresenting the Amount Owed

-If the debt buyer claims you owe $5,000 when the original balance was $3,000 (and interest is not justified), that is a misrepresentation under Section 1692e.
+If the debt buyer claims you owe more than the account documents, contract, or law allows, that can support a misrepresentation argument under § 1692e.

 5. False Affidavits

-If the debt buyer submits an affidavit that contains false statements (for example, a servicer affidavit claiming personal knowledge of facts the servicer does not actually know), that is a violation under Section 1692e.
+If the debt buyer submits an affidavit that contains false statements, such as a servicer affidavit claiming personal knowledge the witness does not have, that can support an FDCPA argument.

 6. CFPB Enforcement Cases

-The CFPB has brought enforcement actions against major debt buyers including Portfolio Recovery Associates, Cavalry SPV, and Encore Capital Group, documenting widespread FDCPA violations.
-These cases are public record and can be found on the CFPB website.
-They document the types of violations that are occurring in the industry.
+The CFPB has brought enforcement actions against major debt buyers including Portfolio Recovery Associates, Cavalry SPV, and Encore Capital Group.
+These cases are public record and show the types of practices regulators have challenged.

 State FDCPA Analogs

-New York: General Business Law Section 601 et seq., covering collection practices.
+New York: General Business Law § 601 et seq., covering collection practices.

 How to File an FDCPA Counterclaim